The Treaty of Nice and the Convention on the Future of Europe

 4. Reform of the judicial system

 a.
-The Court of Justice of the European Union
+The Court of Justice of the EU

 b.
 General Court

-The powers of the General Court (formerly the Court of First Instance prior to the Lisbon Treaty coming into force on 1 December 2009) were increased to include certain categories of preliminary ruling, with the possibility of judicial panels being established by unanimous decision of the Council.
-All these operating provisions, notably on the powers of the Court, were thereafter set out in the Treaty itself.
+The powers of the General Court were increased to include certain categories of preliminary ruling, with the possibility of judicial panels being established by unanimous decision of the Council.
+All these operating provisions, notably on the powers of the Court, were thereafter set out in the amended Treaty establishing the European Community (TEC).

 5. Legislative procedures

-Although a considerable number of new policies and measures (27) now required qualified majority voting in the Council, co-decision was extended only to a few minor areas (covered by former Articles 13, 62, 63, 65, 157, 159 and 191 of the TEC Treaty); for matters covered by former Article 161 assent was now required.
+Although a considerable number (27) of new policies and measures now required qualified majority voting in the Council, co-decision was extended to only a few minor areas (covered by former Articles 13, 62, 63, 65, 157, 159 and 191 TEC); for matters covered by former Article 161 TEC assent was now required.

 6. Enhanced cooperation

-Like the Amsterdam Treaty, the Treaty of Nice contained general provisions applying to all areas of enhanced cooperation and provisions specific to the pillar concerned.
-Whereas the Amsterdam Treaty provided for enhanced cooperation under the first and third pillars only, the Treaty of Nice encompassed all three pillars.
+Like the Treaty of Amsterdam, the Treaty of Nice contained general provisions applying to all areas of enhanced cooperation and provisions specific to each of the three EU ‘pillars’ – or competencies – established by the Treaty of Maastricht: the European Communities pillar, the Common Foreign and Security pillar, and the Justice and Home Affairs pillar.
+Whereas the Treaty of Amsterdam provided for enhanced cooperation under the first and third pillars only, the Treaty of Nice encompassed all three pillars.

 The Treaty of Nice made further changes: referral to the European Council ceased to be an option, the concept of ‘a reasonable period of time’ was clarified, and the assent of Parliament was now required in all areas where enhanced cooperation related to a question covered by the co-decision procedure.